“Conserving the Barn Owl and its environment.”

 We are a small team of professional staff and volunteers, a grass-roots, non-profit organisation, based on the edge of Dartmoor in Devon.
 If you would like to visit us, please book on one of our events, and discover our wonderful wildlife haven managed for Barn Owls.
 (Please note, we are not otherwise open to the public.)

-With nearly 30 years experience in the field, we pride ourselves on the sheer amount of practical conservation work we do.
+With over 30 years experience in the field, we pride ourselves on the sheer amount of practical conservation work we do.

 - Make and erect Barn Owl nest boxes.